-- 18 Despite the legislative provisions in place to control and act as a deterrent to noise nuisances, we are concerned that Environmental Health Officers will not be able to adequately enforce powers under the Environmental Protection Act 1990 and Anti-Social Behaviour Act 2003 given that the transient nature of fireworks makes it extremely difficult to ascertain the source of the noise nuisance. - 19 To potentially address this we would suggest consideration is given to a simple on-line registration system which automatically generates a 'certificate' for use by the registrant at the point of purchase.
-In effect, except for Category F1, very low hazard fireworks3, any individual intending to purchase fireworks for personal use at a private or residential event, registers with the Local Authority within which they intend to use the fireworks.
+As part of this, consideration could be given to a simple on-line registration system which automatically generates a 'certificate' for use by the registrant at the point of purchase.
+In effect, except for Category F1, very low hazard fireworks^{xxi}, any individual intending to purchase fireworks for personal use at a private or residential event, registers with the Local Authority within which they intend to use the fireworks.
 On registration the system could automatically generate a 'certificate' of registration which the registrant could present to the vendor when purchasing fireworks.
-Name, address including intended date and time of use, could be indicated on the register a month in advance of the date of intended use. - 20 This could be seen as an initial step in taking action to address concerns raised while at the same time not adopting more onerous measures taken by other parts of the UK such as Northern Ireland4, where a licence and payment of a fee is required for use of category 2 (low hazard) fireworks.
-In Ireland only category 1 (very low hazard) fireworks are legally available to the public whilst a number of European countries also apply their own criteria.
-56 - 21 The intention is that the system should not be onerous for either Local Authorities or users but that it would offer greater protection for pets and people while at the same time encourage awareness and responsible use of fireworks.
-This would also have the added advantage of Local Authorities knowing when displays are occurring and support targeted and efficient use of resources for enforcement.
+Name, address including intended date and time of use, could be indicated on the register a month in advance of the date of intended use.

+- 27 This could be seen as an initial step in taking action to address concerns raised while at the same time not adopting more onerous measures taken by other parts of the UK such as Northern Ireland^{xxii}, where a licence and payment of a fee is required for use of category 2 (low hazard) fireworks.
+In Ireland only category 1 (very low hazard) fireworks are legally available to the public whilst a number of European countries also apply their own criteria. - 28 The intention is that the system should not be onerous for either Local Authorities or users but that it would offer greater protection for pets and people while at the same time encourage awareness and responsible use of fireworks.
+This would also have the added advantage of Local Authorities knowing when displays are occurring and support targeted and efficient use of resources for enforcement. - 29 Further, we note that current regulations specify that it is illegal to set off fireworks in the street or other public places.
+We would support that this is clarified to indicate that fireworks should not be set off within a certain distance of livestock or wildlife-rich areas.